SCOPE OF THIS CHAPTER

-The child should participate and contribute directly to the assessment process based upon their age, understanding and identity.
+The child should participate and contribute directly to the assessment process based upon their age, understanding and developmental stage.
 They should be seen alone and if this is not possible or in their best interest, the reason should be recorded.
-The social worker should work directly with the child in order to understand their views and wishes, including the way in which they behave both with their care givers and in other settings.
+The social worker should work directly with the child in order to understand their views, wishes and feelings, and consider the way in which they behave both with their care givers and in other settings.
 The agreed local assessment framework should make a range of age appropriate tools available to professionals to assist them in this work.

 The parents’ involvement in the assessment will be central to its success.
-At the outset they need to understand how they can contribute to the process and what is expected of them to change in order to improve the outcomes for the child.
+At the outset the parents, or anyone holding parental responsibility need to understand how they can contribute to the process and what is expected of them to change in order to improve the outcomes for the child.
 The assessment process must be open and transparent with the parents.
 However, the process should also challenge parents’ statements and behaviour where it is evidenced that there are inconsistencies, questions or obstacles to progress.
-All parents or care givers should be involved equally in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
+All adults holding parental responsibility should be consulted and involved in the assessment unless to do so would compromise the safety of the child.
+All parents or care givers should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
 There may be exceptions to the involvement in cases of Sexual Abuse or domestic violence for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.

 5. Contribution of Agencies Involved with the Child and Family

 All agencies and professionals involved with the child, and the family, have a responsibility to contribute to the assessment process.
 This might take the form of providing information in a timely manner and direct or joint work.
 Differences of opinion between professionals should be resolved speedily but where this is not possible, the local arrangements for resolving professional disagreements should be implemented.